Fission (biology): Multiple fission of bacteria

 Most species of bacteria primarily undergo binary reproduction.
 Some species and groups of bacteria may undergo multiple fission as well, sometimes beginning or ending with the production of spores.
 The species Metabacterium polyspora, a symbiont of guinea pigs, has been found to produce multiple endospores in each division.
 Some species of cyanobacteria have also been found to reproduce through multiple fission.

 Plasmotomy

 Some protozoans reproduce by yet another mechanism of fission called plasmotomy.
 In this type of fission, a multinucleate adult parent undergoes cytokinesis to form two multinucleate (or coenocytic) daughter cells.
 The daughter cells so produced undergo further mitosis.

 Opalina and Pelomyxa reproduce in this way.

 Clonal fragmentation

 Fragmentation in multicellular or colonial organisms is a form of asexual reproduction or cloning, where an organism is split into fragments.
-Each of these fragments develop into mature, fully grown individuals that are clones of the original organism.
+Each of these fragments develop into mature, fully grown individuals that are genetically identical clones of the original organism.
 In echinoderms, this method of reproduction is usually known as fissiparity.